Helsinki City marathon RELAY

 The Marathon Relay legs are 8, 15, 7 and 12 km.
 The transition areas are located at Merisatamanranta, Kaivopuisto (8 km), close to Eläintarha sports field (23 km), and at Pohjoiskaari, Lauttasaari (30 km).
 The transition areas are placed at locations to which it is easy to travel by public transportation.
 The transition area close to Eläintarha sports field is on a walking distance from the Olympic Stadium/Expo area.
 There is no arranged transportation to the transition areas, but tickets to the Helsinki public transporation is included in the entry fee for the two middle leg team runners.
 Portable toilets are available on the transition areas.

-The start time for the first runner (1st leg) of the Marathon Relay is 02:30 p.m.
-(14:30 hrs) at the Mäntymäentie (next to the Paavo Nurmi statue).
-The relay runners will be gathering at the starting area together with Garmin Helsinki City Marathon and Helsinki City Double runners.
-This year the Helsinki City Marathon race has two starts (waves), each consisting of three starting corrals (blue, white and yellow).
+The start time for the first runner (1st leg) of the Marathon Relay is 02:00 p.m.
+(14:00 hrs) at the Mäntymäentie (next to the Paavo Nurmi statue).
+The relay runners will be gathering at the starting area together with Garmin Helsinki City Marathon runners.

 Runners need to transfer themselves indepedently to the transition areas by public transportation.
 Please make sure that you reserve enough time for transferring yourself to your transition area!